skhiggins/R_guide/README.md

 ## Style and packages

 * For coding style practices, follow the [tidyverse style guide](https://style.tidyverse.org/).
+  * Use `styler::style_file()` to format your R script according to the [tidyverse style guide](https://style.tidyverse.org/).
+  * Note: `styler::style_file()` overwrites files (if styling results in a change of the code to be formatted).
+It is strongly suggested to only style files that are under version control or to create a backup copy.
 * Use `tidyverse` and/or `data.table` for wrangling data.
 For big data (millions of observations), the efficiency advantages of `data.table` become important.
 * Use `stringr` for manipulating strings.
 * Use `lubridate` for working with dates.